mesosphere/dcos-kafka-service/tools/README.md

 Note that this only applies to the files that you expect to be built, uploaded, and included in every release of your service.
 External resources that aren't included in the main build, such as icons, JVM packages, or external libraries should instead be uploaded to a fixed location, and their paths in the packaging should point to that location without any templating.

-For some examples of this, take a look at `resource.json` for [Kafka](https://github.com/mesosphere/dcos-kafka-service/blob/master/universe/resource.json) or [Cassandra](https://github.com/mesosphere/dcos-cassandra-service/blob/master/universe/resource.json).
+For an example of this, take a look at `resource.json` for [Hello World](../frameworks/helloworld/universe/resource.json).

 #### Version label placeholder